 You will need to re-enter all your data: user, password, IDs, and credit card number.
 After you complete, congratulations!
 Your prize is processing.
 When can you expect to receive it?
 Never.

-Be sure identity theft will follow.
+You can be sure identity theft will follow.

 Here’s what makes no sense.
 As a customer, Amazon already has all your information.
 Since they protect our data by law, we can trust them.
 If this survey comes from the same brand, why is Amazon requesting your data again?